garrrychan/recipe_recommender_system/README.md

 I created Seasonings, a Recipe Recommender System.
-The motivation behind this app is to help users discover personalized and new recipes, and prepare for grocery runs!
+The motivation behind this web app is to help users discover personalized and new recipes, and prepare for grocery runs!
 I received a lot early positive feedback and plan future improvements to the UX and model.